CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Experiments

 \subsubsection{Dataset}

 Offline experiments are conducted on production logs from Kwai, a large-scale international short-video platform.
-We start from a production snapshot of the short-video feed taken on 2025-11-10 and retain users with at least 150 effective views in order to obtain dense and stable supervision.
+We retain users with rich effective-view histories from a recent short-video production snapshot, focusing on cases where trigger selection is needed rather than short histories.
 For these users, we collect their historical interactions before the snapshot and construct chronological user histories.
-For each user, we sort interactions by time and reserve the last 100 effective views as the test set, while earlier interactions are used for training and validation.
+We use a chronological split: earlier requests and their future-window engagement train VAM, whereas the last 100 effective views are held out exclusively for Recall@K evaluation.
 Dataset statistics are summarized in Table~\ref{tab:dataset}.